BIRDSOpenSource/BIRDSRP-OBC/BIRDS-RP_SOFTWARE_DEVELOPER_MANUAL.md

 ## PIC18F67J94 Registers
+The use of #byte and #bit directives maps register addresses and specific bits to named variables.
+This abstraction makes it easier to interact with hardware registers directly in the code.
 ### General Purpose I/O Registers
 These registers control the configuration and state of the I/O pins of the microcontroller: